marc-jones/phd_thesis/content/03_winter/02_global.md

 expressed in Westar, whereas the right most percentage is the corresponding percentage for Tapidor.
-In both the apex (\textbf{a}) and the leaf (\textbf{b}) there are more Arabidopsis genes with more copies expressed in Tapidor relative to Westar, although this bias is exaggerated in the leaf relative to the apex.}\label{figure:3xx:tapvswesall}
+In both the apex (\textbf{a}) and the leaf (\textbf{b}) there are more Arabidopsis genes with more copies expressed in Tapidor relative to Westar.
+Using a chi-squared goodness-of-fit test (using the \texttt{chisq.test} function in the R statistical programming language\textsuperscript{TODO}), reveals that the bias towards Tapidor is not significant in the apex (\emph{p}-value of 0.359) but is significant in the leaf (\emph{p}-value of < 2.2e-16), assuming a 0.05 significance threshold, with the null hypothesis assuming equal numbers of points on each side of the diagonal, grey line.}\label{figure:3xx:tapvswesall}
 \end{figure}

 The bias towards Tapidor-specific expression observed from the overlaps of expressed genes (Figure \ref{figure:3xx:varietyvenn}) does not take into account homologue relationships.